Skip to content Skip to footer

 This plan would change global supply routes.
 It could also help the U.S. rely less on stuff from China.
 This is important for items like chips, medical equipment, and even adult toys.

-Analysts also point to the 2024 U.S. elections.
+Analysts also point to the 2025 U.S. elections.
 Trade toughness plays well with some voters.
 The new tariffs might just be a way to look tough on China before the election.

 However, this strategy carries risk.
 It could hurt American buyers, small retailers, and online stores.
 These stores depend on low-cost imports from China, including adult toys.

 In short, the tariffs are not only economic tools.
 All this forms part of a bigger plan to protect U.S. business, slow China down, and change how global trade works.
-For exporters, it’s no longer just about selling.
+For Chinese exporters, it’s no longer just about selling.
 Surviving a power game is what it’s about.

 III.
 Understanding the Trade Conflict